Fetu Afahye: Celebrating the Fetu Afahye

 A vigil is observed at Fosu Lagoon near its shrine on every last Monday of August.
 A large number of people gather at the shrine to have a glimpse of the display of the priests and priestesses of the traditional area.
 This exhibition is normally done in the night till the next morning.
 During this night, drumming and dancing by both the priest and the priestesses are observed and the spirits of their ancestors are invoked to foretell what will happen in the next year.
 The following Tuesday also sees many activities, such as rituals carried out at the Fosu shrine, and finally daytime regatta and canoe riding on the Fosu Lagoon is observed after the Omanhen's libation at the estuary.

-As a result of the earlier ban on fishing in the Fosu Lagoon, the Omanhen is the first person to throw his net, three consecutive times. to officially open up the lagoon for the general public.
+As a result of the earlier ban on fishing in the Fosu Lagoon, the Omanhen is the first person to throw his net, three consecutive times to officially open up the lagoon for the general public.
 For the Omanhen to catch plenty of fish indicates a prosperous fishing season to come.
 This event is foreshown by special crowd in the middle of the firing of musketry.
 This is called "Bakatue".

 However, in giving a warm welcoming atmosphere for the native who have travelled, the chiefs of Oguaa Traditional Area set aside Wednesday for receiving and welcoming citizens of Cape Coast.
 This day is also characterized by drumming and dancing by the Asafo companies, the seven traditional militia groups.
 It is also noted as a day of socialization and resolution of issues.

 A religious ceremony is held in front of Nana Paprata shrine on the Thursday night, with accompanying rituals and dancing ("Adammba") to summon the spirits of the ancestors to enable the priests and priestesses to soothsay.
 This ceremony normally lasts till the next morning.
 The main aim of this ceremony is to cleanse Oguaa Traditional Area of any bad spirit.
 During this same period, a bull is always needed to purify the Oguaa Traditional Area.
-Prior to this purification, the bull is sent to Nana Tabir’s shrine to cleanse the bull for sacrifice on the ultimate day.
-This bull is then later sacrificed at Papratam (the durbar grounds for Ogua Traditional Area).
-It is mostly identify as the silk cotton tree where the Omanhen, on the climax day, sits in state with his divisional and sub-chiefs, flanked by the council of elders.
+Prior to this purification, the bull is sent to Nana Tabir's shrine to cleanse the bull for sacrifice on the ultimate day.
+This bull is later sacrificed at Papratam (the durbar grounds for Ogua Traditional Area).
+It is mostly identified as the silk cotton tree where the Omanhen, on the climax day, sits in state with his divisional and sub-chiefs, flanked by the council of elders.
 At the meeting, the Omanhen addresses the people and visitors of Oguaa Traditional Area, recounting events of the past.
 After the state address, the Omanhen walks towards the entrance, flanked by his sub-chiefs and divisional chiefs to Tabir's shrine, where the cow is tied by its limbs.
 The Omanhen pours libation and performs various rituals, calling on the forefathers to intervene in Oguaa state.
 At this juncture, he takes a dagger to slaughter the cow for the gods.